-Or call me and I’ll meet you there.
+Or call me and I’ll meet you at

 We follow the best practices in planning and shooting to get sharp, well lit images onto the camera’s memory card.
 I research and test all the time to find new ways to see and to create visual styles that help our collaborative work stand out in the crowd.
 Sometimes this means finding a new approach but many times the most important part of my job is establishing a good rapport with the person on the other side of my camera.

 And there usually is a person on the other side of my camera because I am, at heart, a portrait photographer and have been making photographs of working people, executives and even presidents since 1988.
 Most of my work is done for companies and large organizations.

 My clients call on me for lots of different imaging needs.
 Some need “headshots” for websites, others need great location work for annual reports while others need images that reflect and enhance their brands.
 Many of my smaller clients expect me to be good at a wide range of imaging; from shooting food and products to conducting video interviews with their key people and clients.

 Early in my career I worked as a teaching assistant for three top commercial photographers at the University of Texas at Austin, College of Fine Arts.
 I learned to use all sorts of weird and wonderful cameras like an 8 inch by 10 inch sheet film camera.
 The three instructors taught me the nuances of lighting, and how to run a photography business.

 I ended up teaching at UT Austin until I was lured into the advertising industry where I worked as a creative director in charge of television, radio and print.
 Even though we won numerous Addy Awards

 for our work my heart was always with the cameras.
 I left the ad agency in 1988 to become a full time commercial photographer.
 I’ve been at it ever since.